vladimirlevchenko/Exam-booking-BOT-for-Statens-Vegvesen-/README.md

 ```

 Challenges:
 - Authorization.
-Was overcame by setting a waiting time on ca 80 seconds - enough to login manually and choose the traffic school.
-When time is up, script recconects to the opened web page and continues to execute:
+It was overcome by setting a waiting time on ca 80 seconds - enough to login manually and choose the traffic school.
+When time is up, the script recconects to the opened web page and continues to execute:

 ```Python
 def time_slot_check_Connection():